 Fantasy Football: Regression Candidates Through Week 4

-For most teams, we've reached the quarter pole mark of the 2018 NFL Regular Season.
-It's been a wild ride so far, and we have seen some truly great and not-so-great performances.
-Clever fantasy football owners are looking for opportunities to buy low and sell high on potentially unsustainable performances.
+After the four weeks of the 2019 NFL regular season, savvy fantasy football owners are looking for opportunities to buy low and sell high on potentially unsustainable performances.
 We spend the entire offseason predicting what will unfold once the action starts, but we can now finally react to actual data and information.

 By detailing both negative and positive regression candidates, the hope is that we will uncover some of the truths behind what we've seen so far this year.

 Deshaun Watson and the Houston Texans match up with the Falcons this week, and it's a battle of two struggling 1-3 teams.
 If they want to get better and start improving, Watson has to step up his play.

 Watson clocks in as fantasy's QB6 so far this year, but it's not due to his efficient play.
 Among signal callers with 75 or more drop backs, Watson ranks only 16th in Passing Net Expected Points (NEP) per drop back (0.16).

 The real problem lies in the pace of play and the pass-to-run ratio the Pats have showcased.
 In terms of overall pace, Houston ranks 23rd (28.92 seconds per play).
 By itself, that isn't a major red flag, but combined with their 1.54 pass-to-run ratio -- now it's a watch out.

 This team is also one of the worst pass protectors in the league, allowing a league-high 18 sacks and ranking second-worst in adjusted sack rate.

 It could be a fifth straight tough week for Watson.